Na-Ira/custom-testimonials-slider_WP/README.md

 :white_check_mark: Slider - [SplideJs 4](https://splidejs.com/)

-The plugin must be installed in the WordPress directory `/wp-content/plugins/`
+The plugin must be installed in the WordPress directory `/wp-content/plugins/` In the plugin directory, create a folder `custom-testimonials-slider` and place the plugin files in it.
+It should be like this: `/wp-content/plugins/custom-testimonials-slider/`.

 Additionally, you need to install a plugin *Advanced Custom Fields* and create the following fields: